 The articles of association should also confirm certain procedures for removing directors including a provision that a director can be removed upon majority agreement.
 There are sometimes provisions within the articles of association that state that section 168 and 169 of the Act (as detailed above and concerning the removal of directors under statute) are excluded from applying to the company.

-Contact our solicitors for expert legal advice on an underlying dispute between directors and/or shareholders or generally relating to removal of a company director or if you need legal advice as a company director facing allegations or a threat to remove you against your will.
+Contact our solicitors for expert legal advice on an underlying dispute between directors and/or shareholders or generally relating to removal of a company director or if you need legal advice as a company director facing allegations or a threat to remove you as a director against your will.